Samuel-BlankAmber/squ1rrel-ctf-2025-writeups/geoguessr/README.md

 From there, we narrowed down some climbs to check by looking at routes near Vanderbilt University ~~and looking at the author's Instagram~~.

-Adam did some ✨magic✨ and worked out that it was the Creature Feature route.
+Adam did some ✨magic✨ (Google image searching & sifting through climbing forums) and worked out that it was the Creature Feature route.
 ![Adam wow 2.0](docs/adam-wtf.png)

 From there, you have to use a legendary OSINT technique called adding extra whitespace at the end of the flag.